gecko0307/dagon/doc/tutorials/Tutorial 1. Simple Application.md

 This tutorial will guide you through creating your first application using the Dagon engine.

-1. Create a new Dub project and add the Dagon dependency.
+## 1. Create a new Dub project and add the Dagon dependency

 ```bash
 dub init mygame